What is the value of the NICET certification?

 Most of our programs have four levels or grades of certification.
 These levels are designed to reflect a career path of increased work experience (including supervisory responsibilities) and technical knowledge.
 At higher levels, certification programs feature more challenging exam requirements.

 How do grades TT, AET, ET, and SET differ from Levels I, II, III, and IV?

 TT, AET, ET, and SET are grades of certification for NICET's general knowledge programs; Levels I - IV are used for work element programs.
 Grades or Levels are determined mainly by a certificant's amount of relevant work experience and exam performance.
 In our certification area, select a program to view its requirements for certification at each level/grade.

 What are the first steps toward becoming certified?

 Once you've selected a program, the first step is to complete the application (downloadable from this web site) and mail it with your payment.
 If you are applying for a technician program, you will select a test location and date to take the exam.
-If you meet a written exam requirement, NICET will examine the rest of your application materials to see if you meet all the requirements for that level or grade.
+If you meet an exam requirement, NICET will examine the rest of your application materials to see if you meet all the requirements for that level or grade.